Information and Resources

-Commercial and Multi-family (5+ units) Organic Waste Separation
+Commercial and Multi-Unit (5+ units) Organic Waste Separation

-Organic waste in a landfill creates pollution (methane and lechate).
+Organic waste in a landfill creates pollution.
 Separating your organics is one of the best ways to do the right thing, reduce the burden and cost on our landfill, and gets us closer to 50% diversion.
 Whether you are looking for home or office organic diversion the City of Whitehorse has a collection program for you.

 Organics make up a staggering 23% of what goes into our landfill, making it a top priority for the City.